Market Stalls

 Kate will also join our business panel, sharing insights into life as a rural entrepreneur and what it takes to build and run a business from her family property in Murihiku Southland.
 Responding to growing demand for natural fibres, Kate and her parents recognised the potential of the wool grown on their farm to diversify and start a new business.

 • Raised in Māruawai Gore and now based in Alexandra, Central Otago, Isabel Beardmore is the designer behind Kin Creative, a unique graphic design business that transforms family archives into visual heirlooms that celebrate ancestry with simplicity and heart.
 While she usually collaborates with families to create one-of-a-kind designs, at The Muster she’s offering a selection of thoughtful, family-inspired greeting cards and wall art.
 Isabel will also be showcasing her wider range of framed designs featuring family trees, recipes, symbology, and sayings.
-Isabel is particularly drawn to women’s stories, quiet acts of daily life, and
+Isabel is particularly drawn to women’s stories, quiet acts of daily life, and ways familial warmth can be shared between generations.
+Kin Creative – come home to your history.

 For more information, head to our FAQ page.